 The Associate Dean of the Faculty (diversity and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, making new appointments to the Faculty for tenure-track and contingent appointments (subject to the approval of the Dean of the Faculty/Vice President for Academic Affairs); overseeing diversity and inclusion initiatives; conferring with the Faculty Development Committee on sabbatical leaves and making recommendations to the Dean of the Faculty/Vice President for Academic Affairs regarding faculty and curriculum development, and the administration of all interdisciplinary programs.

-The Director of the Center for Leadership, Teaching, and Learning and the Director of Civic Engagement report to the Associate Dean of the Faculty (diversity and faculty affairs).
+The Director of the Center for Leadership, Teaching, and Learning, the Director of Civic Engagement and the Director of the Bridge Experience report to the Associate Dean of the Faculty (diversity and faculty affairs).

 D. The Associate Dean of the Faculty (infrastructure and faculty affairs)

-The Associate Dean of the Faculty (infrastructure and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, overseeing third-year reviews, Digital Measures, and faculty workload reports; working with ATC and PC in their deliberations of promotion and tenure cases and consulting with ATC and PC on other personnel matters as needed; assisting with visas and immigration-related issues for faculty members; and overseeing infrastructure and space/safety issues.
+The Associate Dean of the Faculty (infrastructure and faculty affairs) is appointed by the Dean of the Faculty/Vice President for Academic Affairs and is responsible for all matters assigned by the Dean of the Faculty/Vice President for Academic Affairs, which generally include the following: enhancing the quality of the Faculty and, in consultation with Department Chairs, overseeing third-year reviews, Watermark Faculty Success, and faculty workload reports; working with ATC and PC in their deliberations of promotion and tenure cases and consulting with ATC and PC on other personnel matters as needed; assisting with visas and immigration-related issues for faculty members; and overseeing infrastructure and space/safety issues.

-The Director of Sponsored Research, the Director of Academic Safety and the Director of Animal Care and Safety report to the Associate Dean of the Faculty (infrastructure and faculty affairs).
+The Director of Sponsored Research, the Director of Academic Safety, and the Director of Animal Care and Safety report to the Associate Dean of the Faculty (infrastructure and faculty affairs).

 E. The Associate Dean of the Faculty (student academic affairs)